The Shortest-Path distance on graphons: Introduction

 In this work, we propose a definition of shortest-path distance for graphons that leverages the \textit{Varadhan formula} \cite{varadhanBehaviorFundamentalSolution1967,varadhanDiffusionProcessesSmall1967} -- a classical result from differential geometry linking the solution of the heat equation on a Riemannian manifold with its geodesic distance function, and that has been adapted to graphs \cite{kellerNoteShorttimeBehavior2016,steinerbergerVaradhanAsymptoticsHeat2019}.
-The resulting distance is integer-valued, and for step graphons obtained from finite graphs, the distance between two points is essentially equivalent to the usual shortest-path distance.
+The distance we obtain is integer-valued, and for a step graphon obtained from a finite graph, the distance between two points is completely described by the usual shortest-path distance on the graph.

 The Varadhan distance is rather coarse, however, and to obtain a finer notion of distance on graphons, we make a link between the proposed extension of Varadhan's formula and the \textit{communicability distance} \cite{estradaCommunicabilityDistanceGraphs2012}, that contains information from all paths, not just shortest paths, and can be straightforwardly extended to the graphon case while preserving many of its properties.
 In particular, it comes with a natural isometric embedding of the nodes, as we will later show.